Recall Process - Elections Alberta

 Recall Process

-To make an application for a recall petition, an individual must be an eligible elector who has lived in the electoral division for at least three months prior to the date of the application.
+To apply for a recall petition, an individual must be an eligible elector who has lived in the electoral division for at least three months prior to the date of the application.
 An eligible elector is a Canadian citizen, 18 years of age or older, and a resident of Alberta.

 The following individuals cannot apply: